sib-swiss/containers-introduction-training/docs/course_material/day2/introduction_snakemake.md

 Rules are the basic blocks of a Snakemake workflow.
 A **rule** is like a recipe indicating how to produce a specific **output**; the actual application of a rule to create an output is called a **job**.
 A rule is defined in a Snakefile with the _keyword_ `rule`, and contains _directives_ which indicate the rule's properties.
 We will learn about other directives later in the course.

-To create the simplest rule possible, we need at least two directives:
+To create the simplest rule possible, we need at least two _directives_:
 - `output`: path of the output file for this rule
 - `shell`: shell commands to execute in order to generate the output